Cohort analysis: growth metrics vs product metrics

 The audience of your product is represented by a mix of those who started using your service today, yesterday, a month ago and so on.
 It is a thankless job to analyze this heterogeneous mass trying to draw any conclusions.

-The idea of a cohort analysis is to split users into groups according to certain characteristics, and track the behavior of these groups over time.
+The idea of a cohort analysis is to split users into groups sharing common characteristics, and analyze user behavior in these groups over a defined time span.

 User groups (cohorts) are usually formed according to the week (month, year) when users start using the app.
-By forming such user groups, we can monitor them over time and measure key metrics for each individual cohort.
-Comparing the metrics of different cohorts, we can objectively compare different versions of the product, which are released over time.
+By forming such user groups, we can monitor them over time period and measure key metrics for each particular cohort.
+Comparing the metrics of different cohorts side by side, we can objectively compare different versions of the product, which are released over time.